grain-lang/grain/stdlib/path.md

 ## Values

-Functions for working with Paths.
+Functions and constants included in the Path module.

 ### Path.**fromString**